 Review and re-evaluation of optioneering presented at PC1

-- baseline Neither the additionally sourced information nor outcomes of design development of inclusive PC1, stakeholder since input, have materially impacted the optioneering and the findings presented in the Preliminary Options Selection Report. - · However, updates have been made following feedback.
+- Neither the additionally sourced baseline information nor outcomes of design development since PC1, inclusive of stakeholder input, have materially impacted the optioneering and the findings presented in the Preliminary Options Selection Report. - · However, updates have been made following feedback.